Proton Saga (third generation): Post-launch

 The third generation Proton Saga was officially launched on 28 September 2016 at Setia City Convention Centre in Shah Alam, Malaysia.
-The launch event was covered in an exclusive live broadcast by paultan.org, and was endorsed by Khairy Jamaluddin on behalf of the Ministry of Youth and Sports.
+The launch event was covered in an exclusive live broadcast by paultan.org, and was endorsed by Khairy Jamaluddin on behalf of the then Ministry of Youth and Sports.

 The third generation Saga is the latest Proton model to use an existing nameplate and directly replaces the second generation Saga which was produced from early 2008 to late 2016.
 The new Saga launched approximately one month after the new Persona, its larger and more sophisticated sibling.

 The third generation Saga is based on Saga FLX platform, its predecessor but the exterior and interior design has been completely re-engineered.
 The new Saga is powered by the Iriz's 1.3-litre VVT engine and CVT combination, both of which have been further refined for improved fuel efficiency, reduced NVH and smoother driving experience.

 At launch, four variants of the new Saga were made available, namely the Standard MT, Standard CVT, Executive CVT and Premium CVT.
 The various trim levels differ mainly in terms of kit, cosmetic enhancements, and safety features, but are otherwise mechanically identical.

 Twin airbags are standard across the range, but ABS is not available on the entry-level Standard, and ESC is reserved for the range-topping Premium.
 ASEAN NCAP has awarded a four-star rating for all variants of the new Saga.
-Prices range from RM36,800 to RM45,800 respectively.

 As of 17 October 2016, Proton has received 6,000 bookings for the new Saga, of which 1,000 have been delivered.
 Proton is targeting sales of 5,000 units a month.

 Proton has announced plans to export the third generation Saga to right-hand drive ASEAN markets, as well as Chile.
 Production for export markets will commence in early 2017.
 In January 2021, it was reported that the third generation Saga was undergoing evaluation in Pakistan by Al-Haj Group.
 The 5-speed manual transmission and the four-speed automatic transmission variants are being brought to Pakistan with the 1299cc engine under the hood.
 This is due to tax benefits for cars that have engines that are 1300cc and above, which would help keep the car affordable.